What is a National Board-Certified Health Coach?

-Health coaches are credentialed members of the healthcare industry who have additional training in the science of health behavior change.
-Coaches combine their medical expertise with coaching skills to manage a variety of chronic medical conditions (metabolic syndrome, heart disease, pain, etc.).
+Certified Health Coaches are credentialed members of the healthcare industry who have additional training in the science of health behavior change.
+Health coaches add coaching skills to their health care expertise to help patients better manage a variety of chronic medical conditions, such as: metabolic syndrome, diabetes, and chronic pain.

-Whether you work as an independent Health Coach or as a provider that uses Health Coaching skills, being trained as a Health Coach can elevate the level of care you provide to patients.
+Whether you work as an independent Health Coach or as a Health Care Provider that uses these skills, being trained as a Health Coach can elevate the level of care you provide to patients.

 Potential Job Titles for Health Coaches include: